patrick-crawford/WEB422-Backup/notes/react-forms.md

 ### The select Tag

-If we wish to add a &lt;select&gt; element, we can follow the same pattern.
+If we wish to add a &lt;select&gt; element, we can follow the same pattern:

 ```jsx
 <select name="campus" value={userData.campus} onChange={handleChange}>